arigo/ShaderDebugger/README.md

 Note that this only works in the Scene view, not in the Game view (nor in builds).

+NEW (sept.
+2019): it also works with post-processing or image effect shaders.
+See the demos in the directories "Demo" and "Demo PostProcessing".

 In general, we must call ``uint root = DebugFragment(i.vertex);`` once, and then any number of ``DbgXxx()`` functions by passing the ``root`` value as first argument.
 The whole list of supported functions is in ``debugger.cginc``.
 (If you need to add more, you need to edit